 There is a low probability of the rowing shell flipping.
 Rowers preferably know how to swim.
 At the very least, rowers should be comfortable enough with deep water that they won't panic and will be able to hold on to the shell until they are assisted by the coach.

 The Learn to Row program is conducted over 1 week.
-The program is offered in each of the 4 weeks of July.
+The program is offered in certain weeks during July and August.

 It is your responsibility to attend the scheduled sessions.
 If you choose not to attend a session, we are not obligated to reschedule the session.
 If the session is cancelled due to weather or by the rowing club, we will do our best to reschedule.